Sudneo/Home-ddns/README.md

             value: "260.1.1.1"
 ```

-The usage therefore now is much simpler:
+The usage therefore now is simple:

 ```
 Usage of ./home-ddns:
   -config string
+        Configuration file to use (default "config.yaml") -cron
+        Enable cron mode (execute every interval) -interval int
-        Configuration file to use (default "config.yaml") -j    Enable logging in JSON
+        Interval in minutes between each execution (requires cron mode) (default 60) -j    Enable logging in JSON
   -v    Enable debug logs
 ```

+The `cron` mode simply will have the execution run in an infinite loop.
+At every loop the configuration is re-read, so it can be modified dynamically (for example as a ConfigMap in Kubernetes).

 ## Use Case

-The main use case is to update a given DNS record for a domain in a DNS provider with the public IP address of the machine where this script is run from.
+The main use case is to update a given DNS record (or a set of record) for a domain in a DNS provider with the public IP address of the machine where this script is run from.
-This is the case for example for non-static domestic IPs, where we want to achieve Dynamic-DNS to have our home IPs publicly reacheable with a DNS name.
+This is the case for example for non-static domestic IPs, where we want to achieve Dynamic-DNS to have our home IPs publicly reachable with a DNS name.
-However, the tool supports specifying a value for a domain, if this is different from the public IP, and can be used to set whetever record type the provider supports.
+However, the tool supports specifying a value for a domain record, if this is different from the public IP, and can be used to set whetever record type the provider supports.

 Note:
 The script uses `http://ifconfig.io` to query the public IP.
 This means that the folks running that site will be able to see your IP address (as you are making a request to them).
-If this is not fine for you, consider selfhosting the ifconfig.io (I might do that in the future and parametrize the respective function).
+If this is not fine for you, consider selfhosting a similar service.

 ## Features

-* The record to be set is first queried, if it exists and matches the current public IP, nothing is done.
+* The record to be set is first queried, if it exists and matches the specified value (or alternatively the public IP), nothing is done.
-* If the record exists but doesn't match the current public IP, that record is updated.
+* If the record exists but doesn't match the current public IP/the specified value, that record is updated.
 * If the record does not exist, it is created.
+* Cron mode, Docker friendly way to run the tool periodically without having to install cron inside the image.

 ## Development